lbryio/lbry.com/content/news/115-juicemedia.md

 - lbry://@thejuicemedia

-And add you channel to the LBRY queue like Juice Medeia,  in a single click using this tool:
+And add you channel to the LBRY queue like Juice Media,  in a single click using this tool:

 - https://api.lbry.io/yt/connect